ranja-sarkar/DecisionTree/README.md

 # Decision tree tends to overfit on data

-Decision Trees are subject to high variance when exposed to small perturbations of the training data.
-They typically lead to overfitting - unable to distinguish between persistent and random patterns in data.
+A decision tree is subjected to high variance when exposed to small perturbations of the training data.
+It typically leads to overfitting - unable to distinguish between persistent and random patterns in data.
 This is problematic because it means that our model won't perform well when exposed to new data.

 https://scikit-learn.org/stable/modules/tree.html